Geometric Arbitrage Theory and Market Dynamics Reloaded: Lagrangian Theory of a Closed Market

 We will now enforce the minimal arbitrage principle $(A4)$ for the market portfolio strategy to derive the market dynamics for deflators and short rates.
 There exists an interaction between market portfolio and market dynamics: the market portfolio allocation is determined by the choices of all market participants and influence therefore the asset values.
 These -on their part- will influence the choices of the market participants and therefore the market portfolio.
 Everything happens simultaneously in time.
 Summarizing:

 If the market is closed, that is, if there is no external leverage, the market strategy must be self-financing.
 We denote by $x_t$ the dynamics of the market portfolio and by $(D_t,r_t)$ that of the deflators and short rates.
 By principle $(A4)$ these dynamics are characterized by the fact that they must be a. s. minimizer of the arbitrage action on the set of all self-financing strategies which are candidates for the market portfolio.
 Remark that we do not make any assumptions whether the market portfolio strategy allows for arbitrage or not, we just assume that it is a minimizer.
-Since the arbitrage action is constant on every homotopic equivalence class, we have to factor out the equivalent self-financing strategies.
-After we have passed from curves to their homotopy classes, we set up the minimization problem.
-To perform formal calculation we first introduce the Hamilton-Lagrange formalism of classical mechanics and follow chapter $3$ of the beautiful \cite{Ar89}.
-We first treat the deterministic case.
-We embed the homotopy class of market portfolio strategy, deflators and short rate dynamics into one-parameter family homotopy classes, deflators and short rates.
-Then we pass to stochastic processes by means of the techniques introduced in \cite{CrDa07}.
+The problem is intrinsically stochastic, but to tackle its solution by leveraging on the techniques developed by Cresson and Darses (\cite{CrDa07}), we first analyze the deterministic case in order to later construct a solution for the stochastic case.
+To perform formal calculations we first introduce the Hamilton-Lagrange formalism of classical mechanics and follow Chapter $3$ of the beautiful \cite{Ar89}.
+We first treat the deterministic case and embed the market portfolio strategy, deflators and short rate dynamics into one parameter family strategies, deflators and short rates.
+Then, we pass to stochastic processes following the results of \cite{CrDa07}, that we extend here to account for constraints to which the Lagrangian system is subject to.